doclazy/cv/README.md

 ## Overview
-I've started programming more than 25 years ago and i work as a professional software developer since 2008.
+I started programming more than 25 years ago and i've been working as a professional software developer since 2008.

 **Current Roles** <br>
 Software Architect <br>